People watch what you do, not what you say

 - If you expect others to receive your corrective feedback but aren’t receptive when someone pushes back or attempts to give you some advice about a different approach, you will look insecure and miss an opportunity to create a culture of honesty and learning.

 Joan Lloyd is a Milwaukee based executive coach and organizational & leadership development strategist.
 She is known for her ability to help leaders and their teams achieve measurable, lasting improvements.
-Joan Lloyd & Associates, specializes in leadership development, organizational change and teambuilding, providing: executive coaching, CEO coaching & team coaching, 360-degree feedback processes, customized training (leadership skills, presentation skills, internal consulting skills & facilitation skills), team conflict resolution and retreat facilitation.
+Joan Lloyd & Associates, specializes in leadership development, organizational change and teambuilding, providing: executive coaching, CEO coaching & leader team coaching, 360-degree feedback processes, retreat facilitation and presentation skill coaching and small group labs.
+Contact Joan Lloyd & Associates at (414) 573-1616,

 Email